 a son who swears off the drink.

-Still, we never did pour ourselves into
+Still, we never poured ourselves into

-each other’s glasses or our hearts
+each other’s glasses and now

-I’m no longer so sure I shouldn’t have.
+I’m no longer so sure we shouldn’t

 But if there was any silver lining to my decision for him, it was the Baha’i law about not drinking alcohol.
-My father knew and saw too many good men and women (many from our own families) slide down that hole of excess and misery.
+My father knew and saw too many good men and women (many from our families) slide down that hole of excess and misery.